 Prerequisite: ENGL 001A.
 Honors Critical Thinking and Writing uses the pedagogical methods common to all Honors courses: writing-intensive, collaborative, and experiential instruction.
 As an honors course, there is a focus on analytical writing and an emphasis on a higher degree of student participation and leadership in class discussions and other interactive teaching/learning techniques that are generally unsuitable for larger undergraduate classes.
-This course offers instruction and practice in methods of critical thinking and formal argument writing, emphasizing the following: the principles of classical argument structure and methods of reasoning; analysis and evaluation of rhetorical argument; identification of the assumptions underlying a given argument; identification and critique of fallacies in arguments; and analysis of language use and its implications in argument writing.
+This course offers instruction and practice in methods of critical thinking and formal argument writing, emphasizing the following: the principles of classical argument structure and methods of reasoning; analysis and evaluation of rhetorical argument; identification of the assumptions underlying a given argument; identifications in argument writing.
 Students in this course have the opportunity to practice critical thinking by writing substantive arguments, essays, and a documented research paper.
 Transfer: CSU/UC

-34379 TTh 9:20AM - 10:45AM N Michals LASS 40 NOTE: This course is taught with a Pop Goes the Culture focus.
+34379 TTh 9:20AM - 10:45AM N Michals LASS 40 3.00 NOTE: This course is taught with a Pop Goes the Culture focus.
 You must be an Honors student to register for this course.
 For information about joining the Honors Program please go to westvalley. edu/honors.